AllenMay/LinkLibrary/Development/Design Patterns.md

 ---

-## A pattern has four essential elemnts:
+## A pattern has four essential elements:
   - Pattern Name
   - Problem
   - Solution